yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 <img class="bg-clip-border rounded-lg" width="720" height="360" src="/blog-assets/neovim-blog-pde/container-explanation.png" />

-### Step 1: Select Appropriate Image for use
+### Step 1: Select Appropriate Docker Image for Usage

-First, pick an image for your dev container - popular options are standard Linux choices like Ubuntu or Alpine.
-We'll stick with Ubuntu here since it includes everything needed for a competitive coding setup.
+First, select an image for the Docker container - popular options are standard Linux choices like Ubuntu or Alpine.
+We'll stick with Ubuntu because it includes everything needed for a normal competitive programming setup.

-After we have selected the image, let's create a `Dockerfile` in preferred directory of your choice.
+After we have selected the image, let's create a `Dockerfile`.
 Update the contents of `Dockerfile` with following content.

 ```docker
 # Dockerfile
 FROM ubuntu:18.04
 ```

-### Step 2: Install necessary dependencies
+### Step 2: Install the necessary dependencies

-At this point, the container only contains the image.
-For competitive coding, we require to install some other necessary dependencies like compiler (clang), LSP for sweet auto-completion and neovim for editing.
+At this point, the Docker container only has default depepndencies that came built-in with the Docker image.
+For competitive programming, we need some additional dependencies to install like compiler (clang), LSP server (for sweet auto-completion) and neovim (editor of choice).

 Append the following commands in the `Dockerfile`.